robocomp/LearnBlock/doc/learnbot02/simpleProgram.md

 ## Tutorial for create a program with events

-This type of program often have only one type of block where is all code, this block is __main__.
+This type of program often have only one type of block where is all code, its name is __main__.

 Below is shown how you can create this type of programs.